sictweb/bti425-2020/graded-work/assign2.md

 * Student detail - for one specific student
 * Shopping cart - to enable selection of courses for a student

-> Your professors will provide three additional related components.
+> Your professors will provide three additional cart-related components.
 > They will enhance the shopping cart experience.
 > More information is provided below.